Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Applications in Reinforcement Learning

-In our simulation, we consider the divergent example of $Q$-learning with linear function approximation introduced in \citep{baird1995residual}, where there are $7$ states and $2$ actions, and the number of features is $14$.
-See \citep{baird1995residual} or Appendix \ref{ap:numerical-experiment} for more details about this example.
-Note that since $|\mathcal{S}||\mathcal{A}|=d$ in this example, it belongs to the full-dimensional case discussed in Subsection \ref{subsec:RL:discussion}, and is essentially a change of basis.
-Surprisingly, even in this case, the $Q$-learning algorithm (\ref{algorithm:Q-learning}) can diverge.

-To demonstrate the effectiveness of condition (\ref{con}) for the stability of $Q$-learning, in our first set of simulations, the reward function is set to zero.
+In our simulation, we consider the divergent example of $Q$-learning with linear function approximation introduced in \cite{baird1995residual}, which is an MDP with $7$ states and $2$ actions.
+To demonstrate the effectiveness of condition (\ref{key}) for the stability of $Q$-learning, in our first set of simulations, the reward function is set to zero.
 Since the reward function is identically zero, $Q^*$ is zero, implying $\theta^*$ is zero.
-Because of this structure, it is possible for the $Q$-learning algorithm to converge even when constant step size is used.
 We choose the behavior policy $\pi$ which takes each action with equal probability.
-It turns out that $\delta(\pi)\approx 0.5$, giving the threshold for $\gamma$ to satisfy Eq. (\ref{con}) being $\delta(\pi)^{1/2}\approx 0.7$.
-In the numerical experiments, we choose constant step size $\epsilon=0.01$, discount factor $\gamma \in \{0.7,0.9,0.97\}$, and plot $\|\theta_k\|$ as a function of the number of iterations $k$ in Figure \ref{figure1}.
+In this case, we have $\omega(\pi)\approx 0.5$, giving the threshold for $\gamma$ to satisfy Eq. (\ref{key}) being $\omega(\pi)^{1/2}\approx 0.7$.
+In our simulation, we choose constant stepsize $\alpha=0.01$, discount factor $\gamma \in \{0.7,0.9,0.97\}$, and plot $\|\theta_k\|$ as a function of the number of iterations $k$ in Fig. \ref{fig:1}.
 Here, $\theta_{k}$ converges when $\gamma=0.7,0.9$, but diverges when $\gamma=0.97$.
-This demonstrates that condition \eqref{con} is sufficient but not necessary for convergence.
-This also shows that by ensuring \eqref{con}, the counter example from \citep{baird1995residual} can be made to converge.
+This demonstrates that condition \eqref{key} is sufficient but not necessary for convergence.
+This also shows that when Eq. \eqref{key} is satisfied, the counter-example from \cite{baird1995residual} converges.

-To show the exponential convergence rate for using constant step size, we consider the convergence of $\theta_{k}$ when $\gamma=0.7$ given in Figure \ref{figure2}, where we plot $\ln{\mathbb{E}[\|\theta_k\|^2]}$ as a function on the number of iterations $k$.
-In this case, $\theta_{k}$ seems to converge exponentially to $0$, which agrees with Corollary \ref{thm:q-constant}.
+To show the exponential convergence rate for using constant stepsize, we consider the convergence of $\theta_{k}$ when $\gamma=0.7$ given in Fig. \ref{fig:2}, where we plot $\log{\mathbb{E}[\|\theta_k\|^2]}$ as a function of the number of iterations $k$.
+In this case, $\theta_{k}$ seems to converge geometrically, which agrees with Theorem \ref{thm:q-constant} (1).